offbynull/learn/Math/input/input.md

 Do not use x or a cross as a symbol for multiplication.
 It causes confusion for algebra expressions.
 ```

+The output of a multiplication operation is called the `{bm} product`.
+In the example above, 15 is the product.

+The inputs into the multiplication operation are either...
+* called factors -- in the example above, 3 and 5 are the factors,
+* or the first input is called the `{bm} multiplier` and the second input is called the `{bm} multiplicand` -- in the example above, 3 is the multiplier and 5 is the multiplicand.

 ```{note}
 You can think of this as a function that takes in 2 arguments: mult(3, 5).
 ```